hangelwen/miR-PREFeR/README.md

 After finish installing the package, **add the /user/tools/ViennaRNA/bin directory to the PATH environment variable.** Instructions on how to add a path to the PATH environment variable can be found at <http://www.cyberciti.biz/faq/unix-linux-adding-path/> or just google "`add directory to PATH`".

 **NOTE: Because that RNALfold from the ViennaRNA package version 2.0.4 has a bug (If the input sequence has no valid folding structure, the program produces a segmentation fault), please make sure to use the newest version of the ViennaRNA package.**

 ### Samtools ###
 Samtools can be downloaded from <http://samtools.sourceforge.net/>.
 Please follow the instructions from the package to install it.
 Please note the version 0.1.15 or later is needed (The pipeline uses the `samtools depth` command, which was introduced from version 0.1.15).
+One example set of commands to install samtools are given below.
+First, suppose you downloaded samtools-0.1.19.tar.bz2 and saved it in a folder with address /Users/xyz/.
+Then:

+    cd /Users/xyz/
+    tar jfx samtools-0.1.19.tar.bz2
+    cd samtools-0.1.19
+    make

+If successful, you should see an executable program named "samtools" in the same folder.
+You need to add the samtools executable to the PATH environment variable.

 ### For Mac OS users ###